Piers Morgan leaves UK morning show over Meghan Markle furor: What happened?

 "I want to live in a world where, wherever you're from and whatever your circumstances, you are believed and helped when you reach out in a crisis," Perkins said in a tweet.

+"People forget that you're paid for your opinion and that you're just speaking your truth," she tweeted.

-Others supported Morgan, with some questioning Markle and her motives for the interview.
+Some viewers sided with Morgan in questioning Markle and her motives for the interview.

 Winfrey said during the interview that Markle and the prince weren't paid for speaking to her.

-As for Morgan, he tweeted a GIF of a ticking clock and the words, "TICK TOCK," with no explanation.
+As for Morgan himself, he tweeted a GIF of a ticking clock and the words, "TICK TOCK," with no explanation.